yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2022/index.md

 [tech-ticks](https://github.com/tech-ticks) has been quite busy {{< gh-hovercard "8171" "giving the finishing touches" >}}.
 The latest changes include:
-Better `LayeredExeFs` support, which results in easier mod distribution and self-updating capabilities.
+- Better `LayeredExeFs` support, which results in easier mod distribution and self-updating capabilities.
-Added support for the `SO_KEEPALIVE` socket option, which allows the Skyline TCP logger to operate.
+- Support for the `SO_KEEPALIVE` socket option, which allows the Skyline TCP logger to operate.
-And Implement [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) address resolution, which is required by plugins that use HTTPS requests.
+- Implementation of [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) address resolution, which is required by plugins that use HTTPS requests.

 We must mention that while Skyline kernel support is basically finished, bugs in yuzu’s codebase prevent proper operation of the modding framework.
 For example, due to underlying emulation issues, [ARCropolis](https://github.com/Raytwo/ARCropolis) won’t work until `Project Gaia` is finished, and some of the changes previously mentioned need some fine tuning from our part to function properly.